 Within its photonics research area, FBH covers a broad range of diode laser and LED developments that are tailored precisely to fit individual requirements.
-The portfolio comprises gallium arsenide based diode lasers, emitting from the infrared to the UV spectral range, as well as laser diodes and LEDs based on gallium nitride with emission in the UV spectral range.
+The portfolio ranges from research on basic issues to the development of ready-to-use modules and prototypes.
+It comprises gallium arsenide based diode lasers, emitting from the infrared to the UV spectral range, as well as laser diodes and LEDs based on gallium nitride with emission in the UV spectral range.
 The FBH currently focuses on the following topics:

 - High-power diode lasers – broad area lasers, laser bars, and stacks, optimized for high output powers.
 They are used as pump lasers as well as for direct materials processing.